 Our dedicated pre-entry point of contact in the Widening Access and Participation team can offer bespoke information and advice on accessing Higher Education and can work with students on a 1 to 1 or group basis.
 Our dedicated member of staff can also visit students in their own educational institution, as well as organise bespoke tailored visits to the University campus to meet with current students and staff.

-After students have started at Edge Hill University, they may also wish to access guidance and support from our on-course contact in Student Services.
-The dedicated member of staff can help students to make the most of their time at University and complete their course successfully.
-Student Services can also support eligible Care Leaver students to apply for the EHU Care Leavers bursary, as well as guidance in accessing potential employability development opportunities whilst on-course.
+As students start at Edge Hill University, they may also wish to access guidance and support from our teams in Student Services, Learning Services and Careers.
+The Student Support Team are the dedicated team for ‘on-course’ support and can help students to make the most of their time at University and complete their courses successfully.

 Furthermore, within the careers team, students can also talk to a dedicated team member about their career aspirations, finding part-time work or experience, or any potential barriers or concerns they may have regarding employment.